ton-blockchain/TxTracer-core/README.md

 All main types (transactions, blocks, messages, tracing results) are exported from `@tonstudio/txtracer-core` and are fully typed (see [src/types.ts](src/types.ts)).

+## Projects based on txtracer-core

+- [TxTracer](https://txtracer.ton.org) — Web-application for tracing and debugging any TON blockchain transactions

 ## License

 MIT © TON Studio